-The Gurbani asserts One “Joti” (Light, Source, Reality…) is the True Base (Adhaar) or Substratum for everything visible or invisible, sentient or non-sentient.
+The Gurbani asserts that the One “Joti” (Light, Source, Reality…) is the True Base (Adhaar) or Substratum of all.
 As ocean is the base of the wave, similarly, the This One Reality is the Substratum of our ego-consciousness and all subsequent manifestations.
 Ocean is the metaphor for the one’s True Self, and the wave is the metaphor for the false ego-sense arising on the True Self.
 Our body is the food for this false ego-sense without which the manifestation or Maya is not present.
 When the wave subsides, only ocean remains, which was there before the wave.
 Similarly, when the false “I” consciousness subsides, only the “Joti Saroopu-ਜੋਤਿ ਸਰੂਪੁ ” remains, which was present prior to the appearance of the physical body or the rise of the false ego-sense (Haumai).

 - ਜੋਤਿ ਜੀਅ ਅਸੰਖ ਦੇਇ ਅਧਾਰੁ ॥੫॥: “Joti” is the Base (Substratum, Support…) of innumerable beings. ||5|| (sggs 1190).